NorthMcCormick/Polyonic/README.md

 # Changelog

+### 0.1.0

+Introducing the config file!

+You can now include a config file that will help prepare your desktop apps.
+This will be added on as the platform tools are built but for now it should cover the basics.

 ### 0.5.0

 Reduced the binary size by ~100mb.
 No changes required on the developer's end.
 Polyonic will doesn't copy node_modules anymore but re-generates the package.json and installs only the required modules for release.